-- (B) Dunnage is not to be used in associated with approved container securing systems except where forming part of an approved line load stowage specified in Par 4.
-(5) - (4) Plans and information required - The following plans and documents are to be submitted for the approval of the Society. - (A) General arrangement plan showing the disposition and design weights of the containers - (B) Arrangement and detail plans of container securing arrangements - (C) Calculations on the strength of container securing arrangement including the following ship parameters - (a) Moulded draught dc, vertical centre of gravity (VCG), longitudinal centre of flotation (LCF) and transverse metacentric height(GM) - (b) Design wind speed - (c) Container lashing strength calculations shall be based on the maximum expected GM value during operation and shall be taken as 0.075B.
+- (a) Container locking devices - (b) Rod, wire and chain lashing - (c) Buttresses, shores or equivalent structural restraint. - (B) Dunnage is not to be used in associated with approved container securing systems except where forming part of an approved line load stowage specified in Par 4.
+(5)

+(4) Plans and information required

+The following plans and documents are to be submitted for the approval of the Society.

+- (A) General arrangement plan showing the disposition and design weights of the containers - (B) Arrangement and detail plans of container securing arrangements - (C) Calculations on the strength of container securing arrangement including the following ship parameters - (a) Moulded draught d{c} , vertical centre of gravity (VCG), longitudinal centre of flotation (LCF) and transverse metacentric height(GM) - (b) Design wind speed - (c) Container lashing strength calculations shall be based on the maximum expected GM value during operation and shall be taken as 0.075B.
 However, it may be calculated by selecting an lower GM value when necessary for the operation of the ship.
 (2017) - (D) Where containers of types other than ISO containers are to be incorporated in the stowage arrangement, the cargo securing manual is to indicate clearly the locations where these containers are stowed.
 In the case of non-ISO containers, the value of the criteria of strength evaluation should be specified in the he cargo securing manual.
 The manual is also to indicate the container weights and required securing arrangements for stacks composed entirely of ISO standard containers.
 (2019)